s0lturn3/S0lturn3/README.md

-### Hi there 👋 ###
+### Hi there, name's Erick. 👋 ###

-- 🌱 I’m currently learning Angular and SQL!
+- 💻 I’m currently learning Angular and SQL!

-- 🤔 I’m looking for help with JavaScript (i'm still not very familiar with the language)
+- 🆘 I’m looking for help with JavaScript (i'm still not very familiar with the language)

 - 💬 Ask me about anything (but mostly games :p)